Spring 2019 – International Affairs & Public Policy

 It’s simple - we’re the experts!
-For more than 40 years we have placed over 7,000 interns with hundreds of organizations in the Washington, DC metro area.
+For almost 50 years we have placed over 8,000 interns with hundreds of organizations in the Washington, DC metro area.
 Our contacts and connections with organizations will ensure that your resume is given more attention than if you had applied on your own.

 - Resume Assistance: You will receive a personalized resume review to help make you a competitive candidate in the DC market.
 Using feedback we’ve received from internship supervisors over the years, we will help you format and tailor your list of experiences and skills to make your resume stand out.

 - Interview Prep: You will be given information on how to best prepare for a possible phone interview, including interview tips, practice questions and how to thoroughly research the organization.

 - Professional Advice: We will help you prepare for your first day on the job by providing information on commuting options, dress codes and workplace etiquette.
 If problems arise along the way, we are here to offer advice on working with your supervisor and coworkers to make sure your internship runs smoothly.

 We understand how important it is to find an internship that is the right fit for your interests and qualifications.
 That’s why our staff works closely with you to find the best internship match.
 We encourage you to be open to exploring new opportunities – DC is full of organizations large and small, all eager to give interns a great professional experience.